wokka112/TM470_Scoreboard/README.md

 ## Deployment

 Currently the best way to deploy the app to an Android device is to connect the device to a computer and Run the application via an IDE or command line on said device.
 This will install the application.

-Before doing this make sure to go into the source code, go to the AppDatabase class located in the source files at app/src/main/java/com/floatingpanda/scoreboard/data and comment out the lines 107 - 943.
-These lines are test data that fill the app with example groups, members and games played.
-If you don't comment this out, the app will start with a set of random groups, members and games.
+There is some example data available in the AppDatabase class located in the source files at app/src/main/java/com/floatingpanda/scoreboard/data.
+The example data is commented out on lines 128 - 943.
+These lines are example data that fill the application with groups, members, games and some statistics.
+If you want to use this example data to see how the app can be used uncomment line 115 and lines 128 - 943 before installing the application.

 ## Contributing